pion/website/content/en/blog/fec-with-pion.md

     end
 ```

 Next, we are also adding delays to our imaginary network.
 At this point, it basically has all the characteristics of real world networks.
 Can our current mechanism tackle network delay + loss without hurting transportation quality?
-Sadly, no. If Alice packs a frame into 10 packets, Bob can't decode even with 1 packet being lost.
+Sadly, no. If Alice packs a frame into 10 packets, Bob can't decode the frame even if only 1 packet is lost.
 And since NACK takes at least 1 additional RTT(more than 1 when retransmitted packets are lost too), this frame is delayed on Bob's side.
 To make things even worse, in modern video codecs, in order to increase compression ratio, encoders use a techology called **forward prediction** which means subsequent frames relies on the data of previous frame to decode.
 For any frame delayed due to network loss, all subsequent non-key frames will be delayed.
 This can cause noticeable jank for Bob, which is bad.

 ```mermaid
 sequenceDiagram